 - No-arbitrage models can specify the dynamics of zero-coupon bond prices, forward rates, or the short rate. - Bond price and forward rate models are usually non-Markovian (path dependent). - In contrast, short rate models are generally constructed to be explicitly Markovian (path independent). - Markovian models are easier to handle computationally.

-The Ho-Lee Model^a
+The Ho-Lee $\mathsf{Model}^{\mathrm{a}}$

-- The short rates at any given time are evenly spaced. - ullet Let p denote the risk-neutral probability that the short rate makes an up move. - We shall adopt continuous compounding.
+- The short rates at any given time are evenly spaced. - Let p denote the risk-neutral probability that the short rate makes an up move. - We shall adopt continuous compounding.

-^aHo & Lee (1986).
+^aT.
+Ho & S. B. Lee (1986).